nogibjj/Av281_Mini_project_2/README.md

-# Simple Python Template for IDS706 fall 2023
+# Mini Project 2 for IDS706 fall 2023
 Python template to be used for GitHub codespaces
 contains: